Our Mission

 The four degrees for which Louisville Seminary is accredited are:

-The Marriage and Family Therapy Program at Louisville Presbyterian Theological Seminary is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT), 1133 15th Street, NW, Suite 300, Washington, D.C.
-20005-2710, 202.452.0109.
+The Marriage and Family Therapy Program at Louisville Presbyterian Seminary is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
+Questions about the accreditation of Louisville Presbyterian Theological Seminary may be directed in writing to the Commission on Accreditation for Marriage and Family Counseling at 1133 15th Street, NW, Suite 300, Washington, D.C.
+20005-2710, by calling 202.452.0109, or by using information available at the COAMFTE Website.

 Professional Licensure Disclosure Statement